 Travel Blogging with WordPress

 If you’re looking for a robust publishing platform that also lets you go wild with the customization and design choices, it’s hard to beat WordPress.
-Whether you want to take a more personal approach to writing travel blogs, or straight-up build a “repository” of travel information – WordPress offers great flexibility for both.
+Whether you want to take a more personal approach to write travel blogs, or straight-up build a “repository” of travel information – WordPress offers great flexibility for both.

 So, for this collection of travel blogging themes – I’m going to try and consider all the scenarios imaginable.
 I think some of the more important elements of a travel blog are a good presentation of photography, easy navigation, and readability.
 I think by combining all three, you get a nice and fluid blogging experience that’s also satisfying for your readers.